davidgordon12/Vert/README.md

 - <a href=""> Give us a suggestion </a>
 - <a href=""> Read source-code changes or pull-requests </a>

+## Building

+Instructions on building Vert from source can be found <a href="https://github.com/davidgordon12/Vert/wiki/Build-Vert-from-source">here</a>.

 ## License

 Vert is open-source software licensed under the GNU 2.0 License.
 Feel free to use, modify, and distribute it in accordance with the terms specified in the license.